CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/software-install-pcluster.md

 `cat ~/.cshrc`

-### If the .cshrc wasn't created use the following command to create it
+### If the .cshrc was not created use the following command to create it

 `cp dot.cshrc.pcluster ~/.cshrc`